cinnData/MLearning/9. Model validation/README.md

 In the simplest approach to validation, we obtain the model from a **training data set**, trying it on a **test data set**.
 The training and test sets can have a temporal basis (eg training with the first ten months of the year and testing with the last two months), or they can be obtained from a random split of a unique data set.

 **Cross-validation** is more sophisticated.
 Though it has many variations, this course only covers *k*-**fold cross-validation**, in which the original data set is randomly partitioned into *k* equally sized subsets.
 Of the *k* subsets, one is used for testing and the other *k* - 1 subsets for training.
 The model is scored on the test data (eg with the accuracy).
 This process is repeated for each of the *k* subsets.
-The *k* evaluation scores obtained can then be averaged to produce a single value, which is taken as the score of the model.
-10-fold cross-validation has commonly used for years, but practitioners seem to favor smaller numbers nowadays.
+The *k* evaluation scores obtained can then be averaged to produce a single value, which is taken as the score of the model. *k* = 10 has been recommended by some authors, but *k* = 10 is also popular.

 In scikit-learn, the subpackage `model_selection` provides tools for validating supervised learning models.
 I start by the simplest approach, based on the function `train_test_split`.
 In a second round, I'll show you how to perform *k*-fold cross-validation with the function `cross_val_score`.